Advertising an RPG

 - LiveJournal, InsaneJournal, MySpace have lots of roleplaying communities.
 Post your ads regularly there too!

 - Additional ideas from my friend Drae of Sizael, who has gone farther than me in adapting the Guerilla Marketing concept: providing services that you enjoy to do, getting credited with a link back to your site in exchange; create an advertisement which can be exposed in bookshops, writers circles, on your car window; print a short funny advert on shirts, hoodies, hats and other things – think about giving some as a prize, for example.

 - And, least but not last, if some of the internet-based advertising ways do not lead directly to the desired effect (at least for now)… they still have a good impact: they promote your Google ranking, and your site will be more visible by Google search.
+Fast banners from 1daybanner.com will be a good marketing and advertising tool as well.
 So you will still win.